gim-am/rqa-validator/README.md

 These rules are currently based on the minimum standars checklist (1.2)

-#### Rules currently implemented
+### Rules currently implemented
-**Column Rules**
+**Data Validation Rules**
-- Mandatory columns: checks if mandatory columns are not present in a sheet
 - Unique column values (uuids): checks if a column does not contain unique values
-- Pii columns: checks if any of the columns are possible pii columns
+- Pii columns: checks if any of the columns contain possible pii data
+- Dataset sum check: checks if clean data + deleted data = raw data
+- NAN check: Checks columns for invalid numeric values like NaN and -999
+- Cross sheet id check: checks if ids in child sheets are not present in a parent sheet.
+For example, between raw_data and clean_data
+- Cleaning log: checks clean_data reflects the cleaning log and the cleaning log reflects raw/clean data changes
+- Column data types: checks columns in clean data have correct data types based on kobo survey
+- Survey choices: checks clean data contains valid values based on kobo choices
+- Consent check: checks that raw data records that did not provide consent are not present in clean data

-**Sheet Rules**
+**Schema Validation Rules**
 - Missing sheets: checks if mandatory sheets are not present
 - Unexpected sheets: checks if there are any unexpcedted sheets
 - Multiple sheet matches: checks if multiple excel sheets are matched to the same schema sheet
-- Dataset sum check: checks if clean data + deleted data = raw data
-- Cross sheet id check: checks if ids in child sheets are not present in a parent sheet.
-For example, between raw_data and clean_data
+- Mandatory columns: checks if mandatory columns are not present in a sheet
+- Column names - Checks column names are variables instead of labels

 **Data Rules**
 - Cleaning log: checks that all updates listed in the cleaning log sheet are reflected in the clean_data sheet